dylanljones/dqmc/README.md

 ## Contributing

-Before submitting pull requests, run the [black](https://github.com/psf/black) formatter, and lints and tests with the following commands from the root of the repo:
+Before submitting pull requests, run the [black](https://github.com/psf/black) formatter, lints and tests with the following commands from the root of the repo:
 `````commandline
 pre-commit run
 `````